mikelewis/range_hash/README.md

 ##Notes

-  -Tested against 1.8.7, 1.9.2, 1.9.3
+  - Tested against 1.8.7, 1.9.2, 1.9.3
-  -Currently does not support ranges that overlap one another.
+  - Currently does not support ranges that overlap one another.